lrvdijk/distributed-ngs/docs/system_design.rst

 Central Managers
 ================

-The central managers are the most intelligent nodes of the system, it's job is to coordinate the whole NGS pipeline.
-Central managers keep track which datasets are stored on which data nodes, and handle the client requests for analysis on a dataset.
+The central managers are the most intelligent nodes of the system and coordinate the whole system.
+Central managers keep track which datasets are stored on which data nodes, and handle the requests for certain analyses on a dataset.
+They also take care of splitting a task into multiple subtasks, which can be distributed across workers.

 Central managers store a lot of metadata, and the idea is to replicate this data on all central managers.
-This data is stored in a PostgreSQL database, and using pgPool-II it is possible to setup the replication system.
+This data is stored in a PostgreSQL database, and using pgPool-II [pgpool]_ it is possible to setup the replication system.
 The persistent messaging middleware also runs on the central manager, and in our case we use RabbitMQ as our message queue.
-RabbitMQ has built in functionality to share message queues across multiple nodes.
+RabbitMQ has built in functionality to share message queues across multiple nodes, and keep those queues consistent.

 We assume all nodes will be located in the same data center (it is a distributed system for a single company or research group), and therefore the